Is Having a Shaved Head Unprofessional in Today's Work Environment?

 How About Bald Women?

-• Corporate Environments (especially older, more established companies): Large, established corporations, particularly those with a more traditional culture, can be less open to unconventional appearances.
+Corporate Environments (especially older, more established companies): Large, established corporations, particularly those with a more traditional culture, can be less open to unconventional appearances.
 Think Fortune 500 companies that have been around for decades.
-They often have a concrete idea of what a "professional" employee looks like, and that image might not include a shaved head.
+They often have a concrete idea of what a "professional" employee looks like, and that image might not include a woman with shaved head.

 Buzz Cuts: The Safe Zone?